-The European Union has become an equally important free trade club.
+Western Europe caught up to the United States in terms of labor productivity in the 1957-93 period for the same reason.
+With the creation of the European Union, Western Europe became an equally important free trade club.
 Its states enjoy even greater sovereignty than do U.S. member states.
-However, the German state cannot block the Toyota introduction of just-in-time production in Wales even though German politicians would if they could in response to domestic political pressure.
-If Toyota starts gaining market share, it will not be long before the auto industry throughout Europe adopts the superior technology, and productivity in the production of automobiles increases.
+The German state cannot block the Toyota introduction of just-in-time production in Wales even though German politicians would if they could in response to domestic political pressure.
+If Toyota starts gaining market share, it will not be long before the auto industry throughout Europe adopts the superior technology, and productivity in the automobile industry increases.
 This is just competition at work.

 The historical statistics lend strong empirical support to the theory that a trading club arrangement results in greater efficiency of production.
-Table 4 reports labor productivity for the original members of what became the European Union and the labor productivity of members that joined in the 1970s and 1980s.
+Table 4 reports labor productivity defined as output per work hour for the original members of what became the European Union and the labor productivity of members that joined in the 1970s and 1980s.
 Productivities are reported for an extended period before the EU was formed as well as for the period subsequent to its creation.